WillemJiang/camel-elasticsearch-demo/README.md

 # camel-elasticsearch-demo
-The demo for Elasticsearch China Conference #4 In Beijing which is based on [the camel-twitter-demo of davidkiss](https://github.com/davidkiss/twitter-camel-ingester)
+The demo is based on [the camel-twitter-demo of davidkiss](https://github.com/davidkiss/twitter-camel-ingester) to show how to use the camel-elasticsearch component.

 The camel route pulls the RSS feed and send the RSS enteris into Elasticsearch.
-Users can query the RSS title with a key word from a RESTful service which can be accessed from "http://localhost:8080/rss/search" .
+Users can query the RSS title with a key word from a RESTful service which can be accessed from "http://localhost:8080/rss/search" to search the RSS title.

 ## Installing ElasticSearch